ADHD: Where One Stops And The Next Begins

 The symptoms are the primary requirement, but the criteria must be met as well.
 The symptoms cannot be present only in one setting, for instance.

 And the timeline is also a requirement, in order for an adult to be diagnosed with ADHD they must have had symptoms present in their youth.

-Though, in honesty, if they meet all the other requirements but there is no evidence of symptom present in their youth I’m not sure where that leaves them.
+Though, in honesty, if they meet all the other requirements but there is no evidence of symptoms present in their youth I’m not sure where that leaves them.

 Today I want to discuss the cloudy lines that are drawn between symptoms.